michaeldmoore/michaeldmoore-multistat-panel/README.md

 First, the data source and query is setup using the standard **Metrics** tab

 ![image](https://user-images.githubusercontent.com/3724718/38960019-b7e3ba92-4317-11e8-91b8-b480c367f1d7.png)

+In the event that the query returns more than one value per label, set the 'Filter Multiples' check box - this tells the panel to group the return set by whatever field is defined as the 'value col', retaining only the last record for any given 'label'.
+Note., this is a trade-off between the client and the server itself - sometimes it will be better to use this feature, and sometimes not.

 Note: The Query Inspector built into Grafana is a terrific resource for figuring out source data problems.
 Here's what we get from my demo query: